 The Siege Operations around Sarmizegetusa Regia (First War) took place in 102.
 Spring–Summer 102 AD.

-Who won the Siege Operations around Sarmizegetusa Regia (First War)?
+What was the outcome of the Siege Operations around Sarmizegetusa Regia (First War)?

 The Roman Empire were victorious against the Dacia.